fredhutchio/tfcb_2019/lectures/lecture09/scripting/README.md

 Which is faster?
 Do you notice anything about the execution order when using `-j 4`?

+Before we close, I wanted to point out that that the easiest way to run parallel with complex commands is to simply write out a list of those commands to a file, one per line, and just redirect those commands to parallel.
+That is, if the commands are `my-commands.sh`, just do

+    parallel < my-commands.sh

 We have just barely scratched the surface of `parallel`.
 It is tremendously powerful!